www.feltmaking-workshops.info

 'Floating' felts, which are very thin - almost transparent - textile art pictures.

-My Beginners Feltmaking Course lasts for one day and is designed as a fascinating and enjoyable introduction to feltmaking - enabling you to get a feel for the material and how it works.
-You will be able to create one or - possily - two finished pieces of felt by the end of the day.
+My Beginners Feltmaking Courses lasts for one day and are designed as a fascinating and enjoyable introduction to feltmaking - enabling you to get a feel for the material and how it works.
+You will be able to create one or - possibly - two finished pieces of felt by the end of the day.

-feltmaking workshops with Mary-Clare Buckle In this felt making workshop, I will explain to you how, and why, wool felts and run through the different breeds of sheep's wool and other fibres available and - most importantly - how well (or how badly!) they felt.
+In this felt making workshop, I will explain to you how, and why, wool felts and run through wool from the different breeds of sheep and other fibres available and - most importantly - how well (or how badly!) they felt.
 I will also cover the suppliers of wool and other fibres.

 I will also describe all the present day uses for felt and how it has been used by various cultures throughout history.